-With all of your paperwork signed and ready to go, it’s time to start onboarding your clients and getting them up to speed.
-It’s your introduction to what working with you will look like, so nailing the onboarding process is important.
+With all of your paperwork signed and ready to go, it’s time to start onboarding your clients.
+This process of onboarding a client and getting them up to speed is your introduction to what working with you will look like, so nailing the onboarding process is important.
 Ready to convince your clients they made the right choice working with you?
-Here’s how to make sure your onboarding process is on point.
+Here’s how to make sure your new client onboarding process is on point.

 What is client onboarding?

 Client onboarding is the transitional period that happens after your clients have closed with you and are now set to begin receiving your services or products.
-It’s where your sales team gently hands them off to your customer service team for dedicated care.
+This is the step in the client onboarding process flow, where your sales team gently hands them off to your customer service team for dedicated care.

 Client onboarding is less about selling products and more so getting your client up to speed about all of the bells and whistles they’ve just invested in.
 It’s where your team should show off all the value they’ll add to the client’s process and assure them they’ll see a return on their investment.

 Why is client onboarding important?